 Riki rushes over to us with a plate.

 The burek is for Florina.
 He urges her to eat while it’s warm.
 She would feel more comfortable, if she sat down, he says, and he will sit next to her.
 Ignoring me completely, Riki continues to talk with Florina.
 They haven’t met.
 He is Riki and who is she, what is she doing here?
 Well, she arrived only a week ago and has been busy at work, settling in her bedsit, among other things.
 She will be working as a secretary for Mr Steva, whose company will be exporting jeans wear to Romania.
 Well, yes, in fact, she’s aware that we all speak Vlah Rumanian here, but she also speaks English and Spanish, and Mr Steva needs someone to deal with his Latin American clients.

 “Our Steva is a very prominent businessman,” remarks Riki “and a very gifted poet.
 Have you read any of his poems?”

 Florina lifts her hand to her ample bosom.
-Magnificent poetry, Mr. Steva is such a romantic soul.
+Oh, what superb poetry, Mr. Steva is such a romantic soul.

 “So am I,” Riki hastens to say, his look resting on Florina’s hand.

 I put my cup away on Florina's empty plate on the end table and lower myself on a chair behind Riki to listen in.
 Riki is curious to know if Florina is going to stay long in our village.
 Indefinitely...?
-Oh, that’s fantastic!
-Next question!
-Apart from poetry, what else does she like.
-Oh, cooking and baking definitely, but she is also a huge fan of chick-lit and soap operas, Turkish in particular.
+That’s fantastic!
+But, apart from poetry, what else does she like?
+Oh, cooking and baking definitely, chick-lit and soap operas, Turkish in particular.